Face masks – overcoming the barriers they pose to communication

 In the context of this particular issue, the duty obliges employers and service-providers to think of the needs of their deaf and hard-of-hearing employees and service-users and to devise reasonable alternative methods of communicating with them, whilst not endangering anyone’s health and safety.

-Some practical guidance is available from experts in the field, such as Action on Hearing Loss:
+Some practical guidance is available from experts in the field, such as the RNID's guidance for healthcare providers

 Whether there are reasonable alternative methods of doing these things depends on the context.
 What may be possible and reasonable to do in an office may not be possible or reasonable to do in manufacturing or retail work.
 What may be possible and reasonable for a large business to do may not be possible or reasonable for a small one.